 With Canada now firmly on the radar of the international visitor, popular destinations can get pretty overwhelming at peak times.
 Here are a few names that might be on your list to visit that get really busy.
 Joffre lakes, The Chief (Squamish), Yoho national park, Ice fields parkway, Jasper and Moraine Lake.
 All these sites are in British Columbia or BC as its known here and Alberta, Two Western Canadian provinces.

 These beautiful spots and more are definitely worth checking out but we are going to share a few tips with you to help avoid the crowds.

 We all like to move freely and do what we want when we want, but sometimes it pays off to plan ahead.
-So plan your road trip so you are visiting these places during the weekdays and stay away at the weekends and national holidays.
+So plan your road trip so you are visiting these places during the weekdays and stay away at the weekends and national holidays such as;

 The time of day you go can have a huge affect on your experience.
 Try and utilize the golden hours, Sunrise and sunset, it pays to be early and late.
 The daylight hours are long in the summer giving you a good window of time.
 Especially pay attention to golden hours to visit Joffre lakes, Moraine Lake and Ice fields parkway.

 Joffre Lakes gets busy in the day (rightly so) so much that they have had to build extra car parks the last few years.
 However though, if you have your own campervan and you plan well visiting the Lakes can still be magical.